Buckinghamshire New University2015 League Table Ranking 115

 - Easy access to central London from High Wycombe – just 40 minutes by road and rail from London (Marylebone), and from Uxbridge (Metropolitan and Piccadilly lines).

-- Most courses require a UCAS points tariff of between 200 and 240 with maths and English at grade C or above.
+- Most courses require UCAS tariff points of 200–240 or 240–280, with maths and english GCSE at grade C or above also required (we do accept equivalent level 2 qualifications).

 - Part-time options are available for some courses.